sandyavs/mealplanner-wiki/Home.md

 For Issues, Sprints and Release planning - go to the [Zenhub Board](https://app.zenhub.com/workspaces/mealplanner-5df0313f541828745932eb9c/board?repos=215406496) !

 There's also a page describing the release [[Mealplanner Release 1]]

+Introduction on features uptil v2 for user documentation - meant for internal use - [Shanthi gave an overview of v2 features to new team members](https://drive.google.com/drive/folders/1wb69mHyJzkFx04NwyL8DyV8iG-UF5N3u?usp=sharing)